 Special purpose acquisition companies (SPACs) are shell companies that go public with the intent of buying a private business.
-Also known as “blank check companies,” SPACs have increasingly become a popular alternative to the traditional initial public offering (IPO).
+Also known as “blank check companies,” SPACs can be an alternative to the traditional initial public offering (IPO) route.

 Here’s a rundown of what investors should know about SPACs before investing in one.

 Understanding What SPACs Are

 It’s important to know that SPACs go public before they have any actual business operations, and before they have a target company to buy.